shiptoday/call-raycast-extension/README.md

 # Just Call

 Call your contacts directly from Raycast using the native macOS Phone app.
-**Requires macOS 26 (Tahoe).**
+Simply search for a contact and press Enter to initiate a call through your iPhone.

 ## Features